TheGreatCircle/nuts/README.md

 export GITHUB_TOKEN="insert the github token here"
 ```

+**IMPORTANT:** Make sure to never push the `GITHUB_TOKEN` to this repository on Github (as long at it is public) because then Github will revoke the token for safety reasons.

 # Nuts

 Nuts is a simple (and smart) application to serve desktop-application releases.